pgadmin-org/pgadmin4/docs/en_US/compound_trigger_dialog.rst

     :alt: Compound Trigger dialog code tab
     :align: center

-Use the *Code* field to specify the code for the four timing events *BEFORE STATEMENT*, *AFTER STATEMENT*, *BEFORE EACH ROW*, *AFTER EACH ROW* that will be invoked when the compound trigger fires.
+Use the *Code* field to specify the code for the five timing events *BEFORE STATEMENT*, *AFTER STATEMENT*, *BEFORE EACH ROW*, *AFTER EACH ROW*, *INSTEAD OF EACH ROW* that will be invoked when the compound trigger fires.
 Basic template is provided with place holders.

 Click the *SQL* tab to continue.